 IC is the abbreviation for Industry Canada, a government agency responsible for the certification of electronic and electrical products entering the Canadian market.
 The products under its jurisdiction mainly include: broadcasting and television equipment, information technology equipment, radio equipment, telecommunication equipment, industrial, scientific and medical equipment, etc. Similar to the fcc in the United States, IC currently only imposes restrictions on electromagnetic interference.

-For tablet PCs exported to Canada, the applicable standard is RSS-247, which is a test standard formULated by Canada for wireless products and a specific standard under IC certification.
+For tablet PCs exported to Canada, the applicable standard is rss-247, which is a test standard formulated by Canada for wireless products and a specific standard under IC certification.

 1. The standards for IC certification are basically consistent with those of the FCC, and IC currently only restricts electromagnetic interference.